pitr/gig/README.md

 ### Username/password authentication middleware

+Status: EXPERIMENTAL

-This assumes that there is a `db` module that does user management.
-This middleware ensures that there is a client certificate and validates its fingerprint using passed function.
-If authentication is required, user is redirected to path returned by middleware.
-Login handlers are setup using `PassAuthLoginHandle` function, which collectss username and password and pass to provided function.
+`PassAuth` middleware ensures that request has a client certificate, validates its fingerprint using function passed to middleware.
+If authentication is required, this function should return a path where user should be redirect to.

+Login handlers are setup using `PassAuthLoginHandle` function, which collects username and password, and passes them to the provided function.
 That function should return an error if login failed, or absolute path to redirect user to.

+User registration is expected to be implemented by developer.

+The example assumes that there is a `db` module that does user management.

 ```go
 func main() {